Does using a cellular telephone while driving cause more incidents?

 - Have a voice mail option and allow it to pick up messages.

-- Pull over to a safe location to take the call.
+- Pull over to a safe location to make or take the call.
+Pull out of the flow of traffic especially when on a major highway (do not stop on the shoulder).
 Tell your caller you will phone them back after you have parked.

 - Have a passenger answer or place the call.

-- Use a hands free device (e.g., voice activation) but remember the conversation itself is still a distraction.
+- Use a hands free device when using the phone (e.g., voice activation, single touch) but remember the activation process and conversation itself is still a distraction.

 - Pre-program commonly used numbers.